Salem Media Group: Salem Radio Network

 The satellite feed for Salem's general market programming can be heard on the CRN Digital Talk Radio Networks, on CRN3.

+Salem News Channel

+Salem News Channel is a 24/7 news television network founded in 2021.
+In June 2022, it was announced that the network reached an agreement with Innovate Corp. to launched on over-the-air television in 55 markets.
+The network is also available on watch on the website, the mobile app, Fubo, Sling TV, Apple TV+, Local Now, Xumo, Pluto TV, Google TV, Amazon Fire TV, Samsung TV Plus, and Vizio.

 Salem Publishing

 Salem's flagship publication, CCM Magazine, was in the Christian music industry for more than 25 years.
 Salem no longer prints CCM Magazine, but it still exists in an online-only format.
 Other magazine publications include Singing News Magazine, which discusses happenings involving the Southern gospel community.

 Salem Author Services

 Under the umbrella of Salem Author Service are Xulon Press, Mill City Press, and the websites Bookprinting.com, Bookediting.com, Publishgreen.com, and Libertyhill.com.

-Xulon Press is a self-publishing digital publisher of books targeting a Christian audience.
-They use print on demand technologies that store books electronically and print them only as they are ordered.
-Xulon was founded by Christian author and publisher Tom Freiling and was acquired by Salem in 2006.
+Xulon Press

+Xulon Press (pronounced "zoo-lon") is a hybrid publisher owned by the Salem Media Group.
+In 2007 it claimed to be "the largest publisher of Christian books in North America", claiming more than 3,900 print-on-demand titles published by 2007.
+As of 2022, the website claimed Xulon Press published over 15,000 unique book titles and that more than a million copies of its books had been printed and sold.
+Its titles are mainly in the categories of Christian living, theology, church growth, discipleship, Bible studies, fiction, poetry, biographies, and others.
+For a fixed fee the press will publish an author's finished manuscript in paperback, hard cover, and electronic form.
+Once published, customers may order the book directly from online retailers, and retailers may order the book through distributors.
+According to their company contact page, the Xulon Press office is located in Maitland, Florida, United States.

+Founded in 2000 by Christian author and publisher Tom Freiling.
+The company was originally incorporated in Virginia in May 2001 and then moved to Florida in May 2002.
+The principal "place of business" was still listed as Fairfax, Virginia until 2005, when the physical address was moved to Longwood, Florida.
+Xulon Press was bought in 2006 and is now a part of Salem Media Group.
+In 2016, Salem Media bought a Minneapolis, Minnesota, US-based self-publishing company Hillcrest Media and merged it with Xulon Press.

 Salem Español Online

 Salem owns a collection of Spanish language sites that provide a variety of Christian and family-friendly resources online.
 A few of those sites are CristoTarjetas.com; ElsitioCristiano.com; BibliaVida.com and LuzMundial.com.